dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-6.0/plan.md

 Tracked by [issues labeled with 'ef6-parity' and in the 6.0 milestone](https://github.com/dotnet/efcore/issues?q=is%3Aopen+is%3Aissue+label%3Aef6-parity+milestone%3A6.0.0)

-Status: Not started
+Status: Scoped/in-progress

 T-shirt size: Large

 EF Core 5.0 supports most query patterns supported by EF6, in addition to patterns not supported in EF6.
 For EF Core 6.0, we plan to close the gap and make supported EF Core queries a true superset of supported EF6 queries.
 This will be driven by investigation of the gaps, but already includes GroupBy issues such as [translate GroupBy followed by FirstOrDefault](https://github.com/dotnet/efcore/issues/12088), and raw SQL queries for [primitive](https://github.com/dotnet/efcore/issues/11624) and [unmapped](https://github.com/dotnet/efcore/issues/10753) types.

+Update: Raw SQL queries for primitive and unmapped types has been cut from 6.0 due to resourcing constraints and priority adjustments.

 ### Value objects

 Tracked by [#9906](https://github.com/dotnet/efcore/issues/9906)

-Status: Not started
+Status: In-progress

 T-shirt size: Medium